Help protect your family’s future. Enter your zip code to get your free quote today!

 Common Life Insurance Exclusions

-Life insurance pays out a death benefit when you die, but there are a few common exclusions that could prevent your beneficiaries from receiving any money — such as suicide, dangerous activities and acts of war.
+Life insurance pays out a death benefit when you die, but there are a few common exclusions that could prevent your beneficiaries from receiving any money.
 If you are covered by a life insurance policy but your death falls under one of these exclusions, the insurance company may not have to pay out the benefit.

 5 Common Life Insurance Exclusions